denten-books/plain-text/main.md

 constitutes content meaningful only to the user, whereas layout contains some elements meaningful to the human and some elements as code instructions intended to for device control.
-The notion of "formatting" therefore mediates between the the logical (semantic) and layout (stylistic) structural representations.
+The notion of "formatting" therefore mediates between the logical (semantic) and layout (stylistic) structural representations.

 ![EDIT Document Model, 1968. @kaiman_computer-aided_1968, 66.](images/edit.png)

-A seminal paper in the field of strucutred document proposes the following model.
-Firs, "a document is an object composed of a hierarchy of primitive objects," the authors Futura, Scofield, and Shaw write.
-We have to ideas from the start: composability and hierarchy.
-An document is a thing made up of other objects, like senteces and paragraphs.
-Furthermore, these things stand in a hierarchichal relationaship to each other.
+A seminal paper in the field of structured document proposes the following model.
+First, "a document is an object composed of a hierarchy of primitive objects," write the authors Futura, Scofield, and Shaw.
+We have two ideas from the start: composability and hierarchy.
+A document is a thing made up of other objects, like sentences and paragraphs.
+Furthermore, these things stand in a hierarchical relationship to each other.
 Paragraphs contain sentences, and not the other way around, for example.
 Second, "each object is an instance of a class."
-Document level classes include "letters," "theses," "reccomendation," and "papers for a particular journal."
+Document level classes include "letters," "theses," "recommendation," and "papers for a particular journal."
 Lower level classes include sections, paragraphs, footnotes, and so on.
 Finally, "objects are further classified as either abstract or concrete."
-In this, the Hegelian debt

-[@furuta_document_1982, 418-69].

-Alan C. Shaw's influential "Model for Document Prepration," similarly indentifies three respresentations of the document: as "abstract model," as "concerete appearance," and as "concrete representation."
+By this, the writers mean abstract or "logical" (in their words) objects, like words and ideas.
+We could understand this as content, where "concrete" objects are defined "over one or more two-dimensional *page spaces* and represent possible formatted images of abstract objects [@furuta_document_1982, 417-19]."
+The concrete object, in other words, gives physical shape, or layout, to the instantiation of abstract classes like a paragraph or a sentence.
+They are specific paragraphs and sentences "laid out" in page space.
+The document--object model speaks the language of Hegelian universal concrete, and is encoded as such.

+Here's where things really interesting.
+In the object model further gives rise to three "operations," tied to the "domain and range" of objects. *Editing*, in this model, comprises operations that move from abstract to abstract, or, from concrete to concrete domains.
+Spelling correction, for example, constitutes an editing manipulation where abstract objects are modified into other abstract objects. *Formatting,* can then be defined as giving shape to abstract objects in the transformation between abstract and concrete objects.
+Italicizing a word, for example, gives the idea of "emphasis" a slanted form.
+Finally, the authors define *viewing* as the movement from concrete objects to the output device.
+This stage flattens out the layers of ideas and formatting, rendering and making them visible on screen or page [@furuta_document_1982, 419-20;
+@kimura_structure_1984].
+Similar to Hegel's "universal concrete," formatting in the document--object model bridges the gap between ideas and matter.

+In another widely-cited report on the topic, "A Model for Document Preparation Systems, Alan C. Shaw's identifies the formatting layer as "concrete representation [@shaw_model_1980]."

-The ISO ODA Draft International Standard proposed in 1986 similarly understands formatting to contain both what it calls "logical structure" and "layout structure."
-Logical structure includes semantically meaningfull elements like sections, section headings, and paragraphs.
+The ISO ODA Draft International Standard proposed in 1986 understands formatting to contain both what it calls "logical structure" and "layout structure."
+Logical structure includes semantically meaningful elements like sections, section headings, and paragraphs.
 Layout structure contains

 ### 3.3 Device as Gadget and Formula